Savagre Valley and Vicinity

-Savegre Lodge is just south of San Jose on the flanks of Cerro de la Muerte.
-Situated in the beautiful Savegre Valley, this lodge is an excellent lodge in several respects.
+Savegre Lodge is south of San Jose on the flanks of Cerro de la Muerte - the highest point in the Costa Rican section of the Inter-American Highway.
+I have included some sightings here near the top of Cerro de la Muerte in 1997, but birding at the top of this mountain is now limited.
+However, nearly all of the of the birds observed at Cerro de la Muerte can be observed not far away in the beautiful Savegre Valley.
+The well-known Savegre Lodge is where many birders and tour groups stay when birding the general area, but there are several lodges in the valley that can accommodate birders.
+Savegre Lodge is an excellent birding lodge in several respects.
 It has good accommodations and well-stocked hummingbird feeders.
-Lodge trails are good for several high-mountain species like Spotted Wood-Quail, Sulphur-winged Parakeet, and Barred Becard.
-White-throated Mountain Gem and Volcano Hummingbird will come to the feeders at the restaurant.
+The lodge trails are good for several high-mountain species like Spotted Wood-Quail, Sulphur-winged Parakeet, and Barred Becard.
+The White-throated Mountain Gem and Volcano Hummingbird will come to the feeders at the restaurant.
 A few of the more difficult-to-see birds like Buffy Tuftedcheek, Streaked Xenops, and Dusky Nightjar are best found with the help of a guide.

 The bigger highlight at Savegre is access to good viewings of Resplendent Quetzal - the ease of viewing being determined by available food.
 You need to ask around to find out where the birds are being seen.

-Although birds like Timberline Wren and Wrenthrush are not found on the Savagre grounds, they can be found at scattered locations a little higher up just off the highway if you have a guide.
+Although birds like Timberline Wren, Silvery-fronted Tapaculo, and Wrenthrush are not found on the Savagre grounds, they can be found at scattered locations a little higher up just off the highway if you have a guide.
 They may also be found near Parisio de Quetzal which is down the road a few kilometers (see "A Bird-finding Guide to Costa Rica").

 Among other regular highland birds are Spangle-cheeked Tanager, Black-faced Solitaire, Brown-capped Vireo and Yellowish Flycatcher.
 A little birding around the lodge itself can turn up birds like Yellow-winged Vireo, Dark Pewee, or Yellow-bellied Siskin.